 Disappointed?
 Blame it on the Internet.
 Sure, an associate professor at the University of North Carolina argues, it can pull people together fast—much as people came together at airports to protest Trump's turning them and countless others away.
 By the same token, though, earlier demonstrations look that much more impressive.
 If marches of the civil rights era were smaller, they took months of planning and years of vision.
 No wonder they live on in memory and in legislation.

-Maybe, or maybe Zeynep Tufekcim, writing in The New York Times, has it backward.
+Maybe, or maybe Zeynep Tufekcim, writing in The New York Times this winter, has it backward.
 What if the numbers confirm that social media can direct action?
 What if technology can create a "perpetual revolution"?
 A show of that very name makes the case at the International Center of Photography.
 With well over one hundred examples, almost all of which take watching, it proves as overwhelming and thought-provoking as its subject.
 It also has a discomforting lack of ICP's heart in photography and of new media as art.
 It feels far less heart-rending and transformative than a film collage of black lives, by Arthur Jafa in Harlem.

 "Perpetual Revolution" still believes in marches.
 Its first room, devoted to climate change, includes images of the 2014 People's Climate March, in a "timeline" by Rachel Schragis.
 It documents a clash with protestors at the Dakota Access Pipeline, in footage from Democracy Now!
 Yet its real interest lies not in feet on the ground, but in changing minds online and off.
 Here the medium is indeed the message: new forms of "production, display, and distribution," the show explains, "are simultaneously both reporting and producing . . . epic social and political transformations."